 One of the main features of SSI is the regulation of instructors.
 Everyone has the possibility of accessing available training materials without having to pay memberships.
-However, they must teach at one of the agency’s centers, as doing so on their own is prohibited.
+However, they must teach at one of the agency’s centers, as doing so on their own is not an option.

 SSI’s Teaching Method

 SSI certification programs start at the basic level.
 Later it is possible to advance to others of greater complexity.
-In any case, the first level training is done online, and is absolutely free of charge.
+In any case, the first level training is somenthing to do online, and is absolutely free of charge.

-The practical part is done in person.
+The practical part has to be in person.
 SSI allocates several sessions in open and confined waters, and assigns you a specialized instructor.
 He will organize the skills to teach you according to your own performance.